About the Initiative:

-- By providing credit support and/or aggregation mechanisms designed to scale clean energy generation and energy efficiency projects, the Green Bank would enhance total market participation.
+- By providing credit support and/or aggregation mechanisms designed to scale clean energy generation and energy efficiency projects, NY Green Bank would enhance total market participation.

-- The Green Bank will partner, rather than compete, with market intermediaries — such as project developers, energy service companies, or financial institutions — that are already making progress in the market, but where that progress is constrained by the lack of availability of reasonably priced financing.
+- NY Green Bank will partner, rather than compete, with market intermediaries — such as project developers, energy service companies, or financial institutions — that are already making progress in the market, but where that progress is constrained by the lack of availability of reasonably priced financing.

-- The Green Bank will look to leverage both the capital and institutional capabilities of its private sector partners.
+- NY Green Bank will look to leverage both the capital and institutional capabilities of its private sector partners.

-- The Green Bank will reduce the need for direct subsidies by earning a return on investments to preserve and grow its capital base, recycling that capital into new clean energy projects when its initial investments mature, ultimately creating a fully self-sustaining $1B support system for the clean energy finance market.
+- NY Green Bank will reduce the need for direct subsidies by earning a return on investments to preserve and grow its capital base, recycling that capital into new clean energy projects when its initial investments mature, ultimately creating a fully self-sustaining $1.0 billion support system for the clean energy finance market.